Process Custom Callbacks

 After the callback is processed in the ASPxGridView.CustomDataCallback event handler, the resulting information can be passed back to the client side’s function, specified by the onCallback parameter.
 This information is specified by the event’s ASPxGridCustomDataCallbackEventArgs.Result property.

-Modifying ASPxGridView settings during a custom data callback has no effect, because ASPxGridView isn't re-rendered after a custom data callback.
+If you modify ASPxGridView settings during a custom data callback, these settings have no effect because ASPxGridView is not re-rendered after a custom data callback.

 For an example, see our online demo.